PhantomMike/100-days-of-code/log.md

+### Day 25: February 15, 2017

+**Today's Progress:** Back to FCC and learning Javascript, did all the array challenges!

+**Thoughts:** Arrays are interesting, type doesn't matter.
+You can push/pop an element on/off the end of an array and you can shift/unshift an element to/off the front of an array.
+Syntax is same and access is via familiar square brackets.

 ### Day 23 & 24: February 12 & 13, 2017

 **Today's Progress:** Updated Java biological virus sample app, accomodating more feedback.